docker/buildx/docs/reference/buildx_imagetools_inspect.md

 ### <a name="format"></a> Format the output (--format)

 Format the output using the given Go template.
-At the moment the following fields are available:
+Defaults to `{{.Manifest}}` if unset.
+Following fields are available:

 * `.Name`: provides the reference of the image
-* `.Manifest`: provides manifest or manifest list
+* `.Manifest`: provides the manifest or manifest list
-* `.Config`: provides the image config as `application/vnd.oci.image.config.v1+json` mediatype
+* `.Image`: provides the image config
 * `.BuildInfo`: provides [build info from image config](https://github.com/moby/buildkit/blob/master/docs/build-repro.md#image-config)

 #### `.Name`